openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 *Function-level annotation for defining a custom builder* is applicable to:

--  Methods of GUI structs to define custom builder functions inside the GUI struct.
+-  Methods of GUI structs to define custom builder functions inside a GUI struct.

 -  Stand-alone functions to define global custom builders.